-If you are unsure about whether what you’re putting in your shopping basket is sustainable, GoCo will help you make the right choices.
+If you’re unsure about whether what you’re putting in your shopping basket is sustainable, GoCo will help you make the right choices.
 The app will alert you to a number of sustainable and ethical businesses in your local area whilst also connecting with your bank to determine your real time carbon footprint.
-The idea is to help users make better choices with their money, which will in turn help others and the planet, of course.
+The idea is to help users make better choices with their money, which will in turn help others and the planet.

 For Eating Greener